What is AS/NZS 3760

-The Standard AS/NZS 3760 “In-service safety inspection and testing of electrical equipment” is a document that is widely used for test and tagging of portable electrical appliances.
+The standard AS/NZS 3760 “In-service safety inspection and testing of electrical equipment” is a document that is widely used as the key reference document for test and tagging of portable electrical appliances.

-- Appliances that can be excluded from the inspection and testing regime
+- Types of appliances that can be excluded from the inspection and testing regime

 - Inspection process